-HTSB licensed over 1,200 new teachers and renewed over 2,700 existing licenses.
-There is a cyclical nature to license renewal and this year showed an upswing in the number of renewals from the prior year.
+Over the last five years, HTSB has licensed Hawaii teachers in over 18,000 license fields.
+In the past year, HTSB licensed over 1,000 new licenses and renewed over 700 existing licenses.
 The Board continued the audit of license renewals for those teachers who are required to renew their licenses.
 Drawing upon a random selection of individuals renewing statewide, licensees submit the documentation to substantiate that they met the Performance Standards and had satisfactory experience within five years prior to renewal.
-HTSB staff is working with the DOE and Charter School administrators to continue to streamline the license renewal audit and collect evidence electronically.
-Requirements for licensing may be found in Appendix B.
+HTSB staff worked with the DOE and Charter School administrators to continue to streamline the license renewal audit and collect evidence electronically.
+Requirements for licensing are found in Appendix C.